 DES RAP Book

-Self-paced training resource that teaches you how to design, implement, and share discrete-event simulation (DES) models in Python and R as part of a reproducible analytical pipeline.
-It combines a step-by-step guide with complete example repositories that you can adapt for your own projects.
+Self-paced training resource on building, implementing, and sharing discrete-event simulation models in Python and R within a reproducible analytical pipeline, combining a step-by-step guide with complete example repositories.

 I worked on this from December 2024 to April 2026.
 I developed the materials, and they were reviewed by Tom Monks, Alison Harper, Fatemeh Alidoost, Rob Challen, Tom Slater and Nav Mustafee.